 10. Sylvia Rivera

-Trailblazer in LGBT — emphasis on the “T” — activism
+Trailblazer in LGBTQIA+ — emphasis on the “T” — activism

 After her father left and her mother died by suicide, 10-year-old Sylvia Rivera found herself alone on the streets of New York City.
 She spent her life in and out of poverty, drug addiction, and homelessness, forced into the margins by her unabashed refusal to abide by the gender norms of the time.
-She’s rumored to have thrown one of the first bricks during the Stonewall riots, which was an uprising — as Rivera emphasized frequently — fronted by trans women.
+She’s rumored to have thrown one of the first bricks during the Stonewall uprising, an event — as Rivera emphasized frequently — led by trans women.
 “We were the frontliners.
 We didn’t take no shit from nobody.
 We had nothing to lose.”
 Alongside fellow gender-non-conforming activist Marsha P. Johnson, Rivera created the Street Transvestite Action Revolutionaries (STAR) organization, which provided shelter and community for homeless queer and trans people.
-She was an instrumental advocate for the homeless, the LGBTQIA+ community, and people of color until she died in 2002.
+She was an instrumental advocate for the unhoused, the LGBTQIA+ community, and people of color until she died in 2002.

 “We would always dream that one day [this harassment] would come to an end. … We wanted to be human beings.”